tearch-linux/TeaISO/doc/Installation.md

 ## Requirements

-Currently **Teaiso** is not packaged in any distro, but is distribution agnostic.. so will work in any linux distro, including those with `muslc` library.
+Currently **Teaiso** is not packaged in any distribution, but is distribution agnostic.. so will work in any Linux distribution, including those with `muslc` library.

-Just the program does not need RAM neither DISK so much.. but when performed runtime will need so much as you wants into each iso generation.
+The process does not need much RAM neither DISK space.. but when performed runtime will need so much as you wants into each ISO generation.

-## Dependencies
+## Requirements

 #### Build